mgomez05/turnitin-bigger-coding-exercise/README.md

 # About this Project

 Hello Turnitin Team, or others who may be viewing this private repository.
 This repo was created to complete the "Bigger Coding Challenge" provided by Turnitin.
-It provides a web application that shows a random picture of a dog at the top of the page, as well as 10 random dog images at the bottom of the page, as specified by the challenge document.
+It provides a web application that shows a random picture of a dog at the top of the page and 10 random dog images at the bottom of the page, as specified by the challenge document.

 The application retrieves the random dog pictures using Dog API, whose documentation can be found at https://dog.ceo/dog-api/